Azamklim/AzamKlim/README.md

 ---

 > Practical code.
 Clean results.
 No fluff.
-> If you want a developer who *delivers without the drama*, I'm your guy.
+> If you want a developer who delivers without the drama, I'm your guy.

 ---